 Jennifer is a second-year who is currently double-majoring in Biology (Pre-Med Track) and Statistics at the University of Virginia.
 She is a Student Research Associate for the UVA Institute for Engagement and Negotiation and a surgical volunteer at the Sentara Martha Jefferson Hospital.
-Jennifer was selected to join the USOAR Program and work with Professor Franklin Dukes on the Africatown Heritage Preservation Foundation Research Project at UVA.
+Jennifer is a part of the USOAR Program, working with Professor Franklin Dukes on the Africatown Heritage Preservation Foundation Research Project at UVA.
+She is also currently a member of the Charlottesville Symphony Orchestra.
 She received a Maryland Merit Scholastic Award in 2022 due to earning a cumulative grade point average (GPA) within the top five percent (16 students) of her graduating class.
 She also received the Kevin George Scholarship Award in 2022 due to her orchestral achievements and the AP Scholar with Distinction Award in both 2021 and 2022.
 Along with her academic achievements, she is an internationally recognized cellist who had a solo debut at Carnegie Hall as a sophomore in high school, appearing in multiple newspapers, including the Baltimore Sun.
 She is the first-place winner of several international competitions, including the Golden Classical Music Awards in 2019 and the Grand Prize Virtuoso International Music Competition in 2021, which provided her with an opportunity to perform a solo recital at Solitär Mozarteum in Salzburg, Austria.
 Jennifer was appointed as the principal (first-chair) cellist of the Maryland All State Senior Orchestra in 2021 after participating in the orchestra for five years and participated in the Howard County GT Orchestras for nine years, where she was seated principal cellist of the Middle School GT Orchestra in 2017-18 and first chair of the High School GT Orchestra continuously from 2019 to 2022.
 She was a student at the Peabody Conservatory of Johns Hopkins University for seven years, where she participated in the Performance Academy for Strings, Performance Academy Festival Orchestra, and the Peabody Youth Orchestra, where she was seated principal cellist for both orchestras in 2021-2022.
 Jennifer was also the recipient of the Peabody Preparatory Scholarship in 2021-2022 and was nominated to play at the Peabody Vella Silver Recital in 2018, which enabled her to receive an achievement award at the Peabody Conservatory.
-Jennifer received the Gold Presidential Volunteer Service Award in 2021 for her community service throughout the years, including her long-standing work at the APPA House of Peace in Washington, D.C. from 2008 to now, her services as the founder of the T&T Mentoring Program, and as an in-person volunteer at the BridgingLife Hospice.
+Jennifer received the Gold Presidential Volunteer Service Award in 2021 and 2023 for her community service throughout the years, including her long-standing work at the APPA House of Peace in Washington, D.C. from 2008 to now, her services as the founder of the T&T Mentoring Program, and as an in-person volunteer at the BridgingLife Hospice.
 Being a Korean-American herself, she started the mentoring program in order to help students who hope to come to the United States to further their education.
 She teaches a wide range of topics to a variety of students, including English grammar and vocabulary, English literature, biology, chemistry, algebra, geometry, Spanish, history, and speech to students of all ages and backgrounds.

 Contact Information: email@example.com